• About

 Breach of Shareholder or Operating Agreements

-An airtight shareholder agreement is often integral to the success of the company, providing both the business and the shareholders with a clear idea of rights and responsibilities.
+An airtight shareholder agreement is often integral to a company’s success, providing both the business and shareholders with a clear understanding of rights and responsibilities.
 If a shareholder violates the agreement, other shareholders or owners may take issue.

 Disagreements Over Company Direction

-This is particularly common in small, private companies as well as family-owned businesses.
-These disputes may involve a relocation of business, the termination of an employee, or a pivot in business objectives, among other issues.
-Contention over company direction is not always grounds for legal action, however, and many times these disputes can be alleviated through mediation or arbitration.
+This is particularly common in small, private companies and family-owned businesses.
+These disputes may involve relocating a business, terminating an employee, or pivoting business objectives, among other issues.
+Contention over company direction is not always grounds for legal action; however, these disputes are often resolved through mediation or arbitration.

 Fiduciary Misconduct

-If a fiduciary causes damages to the company, or otherwise fails to act in the best interest of the corporation, shareholders may act to hold them liable for the incident.
-According to a study from Cornerstone Research, over 80% of merger and acquisition deals were challenged by shareholders due to a perceived violation of fiduciary duties – highlighting the regularity of these disputes.
+If a fiduciary causes damage to the corporation or otherwise fails to act in the corporation’s best interests, shareholders may seek to hold them liable for the incident.
+According to a study by Cornerstone Research, over 80% of mergers and acquisitions were challenged by shareholders due to perceived violations of fiduciary duties – highlighting the regularity of these disputes.

 Minority Shareholder Disputes

-Considering that the bulk of business decisions are made using a majority vote, minority shareholders may feel like they have minimal control in the company.
+Given that the bulk of business decisions are made by majority vote, minority shareholders may feel they have little control over the company.
 This perception can lead to disputes about how decisions are made in the corporation.

 Deadlock & Disputes Over Control